-Acne typically begins in adolescence and affects teenagers and young adults.
+Acne often shows up in adolescence and affects teenagers and young adults.
 About 87% of adolescents – or people aged 12 to 24 – experience at least minor acne.
 That said, acne is the most common skin condition affecting Americans, with up to 50 million people affected annually.

-The hormones naturally created by our bodies – especially in adolescence – play a role in the development of acne.
-For example, circulating testosterone seems to play a role in the emergence of acne lesions.
+The hormones naturally created by our bodies play a role in the development of acne.
+For example, excess levels of the androgen hormones DHT (dihydrotestosterone) and DHEA are implicated in the development of acne.

 Yes, supplements can indeed help hormonal acne – by acting as antioxidants and promoting hormonal balance.
 Read on to learn more about which supplements are especially helpful.

-If you’re pregnant or planning to conceive you should avoid using retinoids.
+If you’re pregnant or planning to conceive you should avoid using retinoids, as it is unclear if these may impact pregnancy.
 Moreover, the substance can weaken your skin’s natural UV protection, so too much time in the sun can be especially harmful.
 Consult a medical professional about your skin and the best plan to target your acne and achieve your skin goals.

 Zinc, a mineral that is available as an oral supplement and as a topical treatment, can help promote healthy skin.
-Studies have shown that people experiencing certain skin issues tend to have less zinc in their systems than those with clearer skin.
-One study, in particular, had 48 people with acne take zinc supplements three times per day.
+Studies have shown that people experiencing certain skin issues tend to have less zinc in their blood than those with clearer skin.
+One study, in particular, had 48 people with acne take methionine-based zinc complex with antioxidants supplements three times per day.
 After just eight weeks, 38 of the subjects had experienced an 80-100% reduction in pimples.
-Moreover, an analysis of previous studies found that zinc can decrease your skin’s oil production, a key part in maintaining healthy skin.
-Another study found that applying a topical lotion of 1.2% zinc resulted in much clearer skin.
+Due to the formula being a blend of multiple ingredients it is challenging to fully understand the exact role zinc played in the outcome.
+Moreover, an analysis of previous studies found that zinc may even decrease your skin’s oil production, a key part in maintaining healthy skin.

-Taking too much zinc can be harmful, so you should try to keep your dosage below 40 mg per day.
+Taking too much zinc does not translate to additional benefits, so you should try to keep your dosage below 40 mg per day.
+Also ensure you are getting enough sources of copper, since zinc and copper compete for absorption.
 Always check with a medical professional before proceeding to start any new supplements or topicals.

 Researchers are increasingly finding a clearer connection between vitamin D levels and acne.
 A 2014 study, for example, found a correlation with vitamin D levels and skin health.
 Another study of 39 people found that people with clinical vitamin D deficiencies who also had acne saw improvements in their symptoms upon taking oral vitamin D supplements.
 The results from this study suggest that those with skin issues consider testing their vitamin D levels among other nutrients.

-Fish oil and algae oil are great sources of omega-3 and omega-6, both essential fatty acids.
-Studies have shown that diets rich in fish containing omega-3 resulted in less oil produced by the skin.
-Omega-3 and omega-6 have also been shown to have beneficial properties that can be good for skin health.
-Omega-3 is richly available in a variety of foods, including mackerel and salmon.
-For those who eat plant-based diets, omega-3 and omega-6 are available in supplement form.
+Fish oil and algae oil are great sources of omega-3, an essential fatty acid.
+Research shows that diets rich in fish containing omega-3 resulted in less oil produced by the skin.
+Omega-3 and omega-6 fatty acids have also been shown to have beneficial properties that can be good for skin health.
+While omega-6 fats are common in many foods, omega-3 fatty acids are not as common in foods.
+The best food sources of omega-3 fats include oil fish such as salmon and mackerel.
+For those who eat plant-based diets, omega-3 is available as an algae-derived supplement.

 Vitamin C is a water-soluble vitamin that your body doesn’t naturally produce, which means you have to get it through your diet.
 It’s essential to many areas of your health, including your skin health.
-A study from Oregon State University shows that topical vitamin C may be helpful in promoting healthy skin.
+This study shows that topical vitamin C may be helpful in promoting healthy skin.

 If acne is a problem for you, you should talk to your dermatologist and consider making some slight dietary adjustments.

 While there’s no magic solution for acne, there are things you can do to help the situation.
-A balanced diet, regular hydration, and exercise can lay a firm foundation for skin health – along with applying sunscreen to protect from UV damage.
-The supplements listed above can be part of a balanced approach to promoting healthy skin.
-Consult with a medical professional for more information.
+A balanced diet, regular hydration, exercise, good sleep, and stress management can lay a firm foundation for skin health – along with applying sunscreen to protect from UV damage.
+The supplements discussed above can be part of a balanced approach to promoting healthy skin.